HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/config_portal_behavior/service_config_properties/portal_svc_cfg/security_svc/pac_svc/AuditingService.md

 The audit log file contains one audit log message per line.
 All log messages start with a time stamp, followed by the optional transaction ID, the message code, and the event message.
 Each event message contains the following information:

 - The user ID of the user who triggered the audit event
-- Additional information about the event itself.
+- Additional information about the event itself

 Events for actions that run in a transaction are written to the log file when the transaction is committed.
 If the transaction is rolled back, no event messages are written to the log file.